pletter/petterrylen.com/songwriting/index.markdown

 	<div>
 	How many spots do you&nbsp;have?
 	</div>
 	I currently only have space for 5 more students.
-It's true, <a href="https://forms.gle/2efvjAijBqZEd69Q9">hurry&nbsp;up</a> :)
 	<div>
 	What happens when I sign&nbsp;up?
 	</div>